staceyhong/versioning-test/contoso/legacy/samples/sample-1.md

+# Moniker range place at the center of the edit page

-# This should display for the moniker 1.0
+This should display for the moniker 1.0, 1.1 and 1.2

 ---
 monikerRange: '>= contososerver-1.1'